Freedom of information laws by country: Cyprus

 The right of access to information in Cyprus is guaranteed in constitutional provisions on freedom of expression.
 The No. 184(I)/2017 law on access to information in the southern part of the Republic of Cyprus of the country has been published on 22 December 2017.
 A law that falls below Council of Europe standards in the Northern occupied part of Cyprus.
 The right to access to public information is provided in different ways in the two parts of the island, in which Cyprus is de facto divided.

-As to 2011, a research by the Open Cyprus Project showed that there was a level of 75% of administrative silence island-wide, in response to information requests.
+As to 2011, research by the Open Cyprus Project showed that there was a level of 75% of administrative silence island-wide, in response to information requests.
 Over half of the respondents to this survey stated that, in practice, access to key documents is not possible.

 Since late 2013, a draft law on the Right to Access Public Information was being discussed in the Parliament of the Republic of Cyprus.

 On 22 December 2017 the law has finally been approved (Law number 184(I)/2017 Law on the Right of Access to Information of the Public Sector).

 Czech Republic

 In the Czech Republic, the Zákon č.
-106/1999 Sb., o svobodném přístupu k informacím (Act No. 106/1999 Coll. on Free Access to Information) covers the "state agencies, territorial self-administration authorities and public institutions managing public funds" as well as any body authorised by the law to reach legal decisions relating to the public sector, to the extent of such authorisation.
+106/1999 Sb., o svobodném přístupu k informacím (Act No. 106/1999 Coll. on Free Access to Information) covers the "state agencies, territorial self-administration authorities and public institutions managing public funds" as well as anybody authorized by the law to reach legal decisions relating to the public sector, to the extent of such authorisation.